Response to Climate Change

 Basic Attitude and Targets

 Conscious of the impact of climate change caused by global warming, Nippon Shinyaku is committed to reducing CO2 emissions through various approaches, including reduction of its energy consumption.
 As a long-term target in this regard, we are working toward 6,088 t-CO2 by FY 2030 (42% reduction from the FY 2020 benchmark) and zero CO2 emissions by FY 2050.
+In January 2024, our CO2 emissions reduction target was certified by SBTi as a science-based target.

 Basic Attitude and Targets